Online Mobile Retail: What happens to the telcos?

 Ovi promises to offer more value not just with downloads, but by merging the whole digital mobile experience with your desktop PC and your friends via online community support.
 Can the telcos challenge this business model?

-One reply on “Online Mobile Retail: What happens to the telcos?”
+One response to “Online Mobile Retail: What happens to the telcos?”

 I guess content-wise, Nokia will have the upper hand over the local telcos, but price-wise, local telcos offer more affordable rates (or I could be wrong since the pricing of Nokia isn’t available yet)since it’s in the local currency and Nokia will presumably be in dollars since it aims to serve international customers.
 However, if Nokia comes up with a local pricing rate, competitive price and a no-hassle payment scheme, then maybe the local telcos should fear this jugernaut of a service offered by Nokia.